TAMUparametric/energiapy/docs/example_multiloc.rst

 The key goals are to:

-1. Identify syergies between material and energy supply chains
+1. Identify synergies between material and energy supply chains
 2. Propose network designs for future energy systems
 3. Perform scenario analysis to identify critical components